sanidhiya-khandelwal/Angular-intro/README.md

--Style Binding -> binding inline css based on conditions or binding style to html element using style binding method -Event binding -> to bind events to html elements we use () brackets and not [] this -Event Filtering -> normal event filerting vs angular Event filtering
+-Style Binding -> binding inline css based on conditions or binding style to html element using style binding method -Event binding -> to bind events to html elements we use () brackets and not [] this -Event Filtering -> normal event filerting vs angular Event filtering -Angular Template Variable - use to get typed value of input field